On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Introduction

 The outline of the paper is as follows.
-In this introductive section, we describe the main assumptions and the notion of stability into play.
-In Section~\ref{sec:detKL}, we set up the main tool for our study that is the Kreiss-Lopatinskii determinant, and then state our main results.
-In Section~\ref{sec:proof}, we prove these results thanks to an explicit formula for the Kreiss-Lopatinskii determinant.
+In the sequel of this introductive section, we describe the main assumptions and the notion of stability into play.
+In Section~\ref{sec:detKL}, we set up the main tool for our study that is the Kreiss-Lopatinskii determinant and the intrinsic Kreiss-Lopatinskii determinant, then we state our main results.
+In Section~\ref{sec:proof}, we prove these results relying on linear algebra tools and complex analysis results.
 Section~\ref{sec:numerical} gathers several examples and numerical experiments for illustrating the efficiency of the proposed strategy.